Zelenskiy gives his first interview with Russian journalists: “This is not just a war. Everything is much worse”

 Therefore, it means that these are injections.
 Turkey's reaction is somewhat incorrect, and we talked about this with President Erdogan.
 There are subtleties in the translation of his statement, and subtleties in rhetoric.

-"Denazification and demilitarization" - we do not discuss this at all.
+"Denazification and demilitarisation" – we do not discuss this at all.
 I said that our group...
-We won't sit at the table at all if we talk about some kind of "demilitarization", some kind of "denazification".
+We won't sit at the table at all if we talk about some kind of "demilitarisation", some kind of "denazification".
 For me, these are absolutely incomprehensible things.

 Dzyadko.
 That is, it is not discussed in the negotiations?